Meditation, Mindfulness & Inner Parts Work

 An Integrative Approach at Live Life Happy Therapy

-At Live Life Happy Therapy, these approaches are used to complement counselling and psychotherapy.
-Founder and Director Nicola Griffiths often integrates meditation, mindfulness, and parts work to support clients in regulating their emotions, deepening self-understanding, and reconnecting with the body.
-These tools are gently woven into the therapeutic process to help clients feel more grounded, centred, and empowered in their daily lives.
+At Live Life Happy Therapy, I use these approaches to complement counselling and psychotherapy.
+I often integrate meditation, mindfulness, and parts work to support emotional regulation, deepen self-understanding, and help clients reconnect with their bodies.
+These practices are gently woven into the therapeutic process, supporting clients to feel more grounded, centred, and resourced in their daily lives.